tdilauro/Simplified-wiki/ArchitecturalOverview.md

 ## Web applications

-The [patron-facing web client](https://github.com/NYPL-Simplified/circulation-patron-web) is a web application that
+The [patron-facing web client](https://github.com/NYPL-Simplified/circulation-patron-web) is a web application that offers much of the functionality of SimplyE within a web browser.
+Patrons using the web client can browse a catalog, authenticate with their library's ILS, see their current loans, and borrow books and audiobooks.
+However, the patron-facing web client cannot negotiate DRM licenses for ebooks or audiobooks, so this client can only retrieve titles that are not encrypted with DRM.

+Like the circulation manager, the patron-facing web client must be installed for a specific library.
+The patron-facing web client does not communicate with the library registry and does not have an interface to locate "your library".

 ## General OPDS clients